The data collector collects data from various sources, applies filters, and adds metadata before securely forwarding it to DataBee.

 API version: select the suitable API version from the list of supported versions.

-Enter the fields listed below and click on Next.
+Enter the fields listed below and scroll down to the next section.

 Authorization Method: this will be prefilled with the supported auth method.